 The signs that the LK-T building was a timber frame structure are as follows.
 Firstly, the series of posts that ran along the inner faces of the exterior walls of the building is the most convincing indication that the walls had no structural function, i.e. the walls themselves were not loadbearing, and that the wall posts acted instead as loadbearing elements in a timber frame designed to support the weight of the roof.
 The wall posts of the LK-T building are indeed a clear example of mesodmai (μεσόδμαι), mentioned in Homer in close connection with the walls as being 'sprinkled with blood' during the slaying of the suitors in Odysseus' megaron (Odyssey 19, 37; 20, 354).15

 Secondly, all the posts were related to each other by two kinds of alignment, which strongly suggest that there was a structural connection between them for the purpose of carrying the roof.
 Thus, if one leaves aside the west, curved end of the building, where the different geometry of the roof necessitated different roofing arrangements (infra), and focuses on the rest of the building, one notices that all the posts were carefully aligned with each other longitudinally, i.e. in the direction of the long axis of the building.
 The longitudinal alignment of the centre posts was an arrangement to carry the ridge beam or rather, given the great length of the building, the series of ridge beams of a gabled roof, i.e. a roof comprising two sloping surfaces on either side of a ridge and at least one flat, triangular end or 'gable' (Brunskill, 1992, p.
 93, figs 2, 4, 60g, 69).
 The longitudinal alignment of the wall- and veranda posts implies that they carried at their top a series of 'plates' (also known as 'top plates' or 'wall plates') linking them together (longitudinal linkage) (See Figure 416).
 Both the ridge beams and the plates would have tied the building in the longitudinal direction (Sobon and Schroeder, 1984, p.
 23).
 At the same time, all posts were also generally aligned with each other transversely, i.e. perpendicularly to the longitudinal axis of the building, in a way such that there is (a) a one-to-one correspondence between the intervals of the wall posts and those of the veranda posts; and (b) a one-to-two correspondence between the intervals of the centre posts and those of the wall- and veranda posts.
 The intervals vary (see Popham, et al., 1993, table 3), with those of the wall- and veranda posts at the east part of the building averaging c.1.5 m (Popham, et al., 1993, pp. 27-28).
 A typical section across the timber frame involves a 3 meter17 interval between centre posts C4-C5 which corresponded to two intervals of 1.5 m between the wall- and veranda posts on either side (See Figure 5).
 The general transversal alignment of all the posts, in conjunction with the large size of the intervals between the wall- and veranda posts, strongly suggests that all the posts participated in the carrying of the roof's 'principal' rafters (See Figure 6), with further, 'intermediate' or 'common' rafters placed in-between (See Figure 6: Ιnsets A, B, C, D18).
 The actual way this was done is made apparent by the fact that the posts present a slight but consistent mutual staggering.
-The mutual staggering implies (a) the use of two separate rafters, one for each roof-span: an upper rafter (ridge to wall-post plate) and a lower rafter (wall-post plate to veranda-post plate); and (b) the use of adjacent rafters resting on the ridge beam and on the wall-post plates, over the wall posts (see Figs 6, 7).
+The mutual staggering of the posts implies (a) the use of two separate rafters, one for each roof-span: an upper rafter (ridge to wall-post plate) and a lower rafter (wall-post plate to veranda-post plate); and (b) the use of adjacent rafters resting on the ridge beam and on the wall-post plates, over the wall posts (See Figures 6, 7).
 The use of two separate rafters, one for each roof-span, is to be expected, in view of the large spans occurring across the building (the horizontal span of the roof, between outer faces of plates over wall posts, is c.9.0 m - See Figure 7).

 Thirdly, all the posts were firmly embedded in the ground, in pits carefully dug for this purpose.19 The average (ascertained) depth (or depth of pit) for the wall- and veranda posts is 0.58 m, while the average (ascertained) depth for the centre posts is 1.44 m20 (See Figure 7).
 This arrangement implies a structural function for the posts: earthfast posts act as pile foundations to anchor the timber frame to the ground and ensure its structural balance and resistance, primarily to lateral wind forces.
 It is the simpler arrangement for setting up the posts of a timber frame (compared to the technologically more advanced arrangement of setting the posts off the ground, which requires more complex structural solutions) and can be extremely effective when the posts are buried to the correct depths.21